PokeHydre/Poke-s-MIDI-Checklist/README.md

 - RAPPE's Hartmann's Youkai Girl
 - RAPPE's Reach for the Moon Immortal Smoke
 - RAPPE's Higan Retour - Riverside View
-- Rinnosuke's Hatsune Miku - Romeo and Cinderella (REDUX Video)
+- Rinnosuke's Hatsune Miku - Romeo and Cinderella (Redone Video)
 - Scub's Lunatic Princess
 - Scub's Voyage 1969
 - Scub's Sealed Cloud Route
-- Scub's The Maid and the Pocket Watch of Blood|
+- Scub's The Maid and the Pocket Watch of Blood
 - Scub's Song of the Night Sparrow ~ Night Bird
 - Scub's Flight of the Bamboo Cutter ~ Lunatic Princess
 - Scub's Onigashima in the Fairyland